-The information you provide will remain confidential between you and the occupational health provider. the assessment that the occupational health provider makes in relation to your ability to undertake the programme, and associated placements, will be communicated to Cardiff Met.
-This information is retained for the duration of the programme at Cardiff Met.
+The information that you provide to the occupational health provider via your OHQ and screening appointment will remain confidential between you and the occupational health provider.
+The assessment that the occupational health provider makes in relation to your ability to undertake the programme and associated placements, will be communicated to Cardiff Met.
+This information is retained by the occupational health provider for the duration of the programme at Cardiff Met.

-Placement office staff will have access to your vaccination history/details to ensure that you have met relevant programme and placement requirements.
-Your vaccination status will be communication to your programme director as well as your placement provider as it may form part of their placement risk assessment process.
+Placement office staff will have access to your vaccination history/details to ensure that you have met relevant programme and placement occupational health requirements.
+Your vaccination status will be communicated to your programme director, academic placement co-ordinator as well as your placement provider as it may form part of their placement risk assessment process.
 Placement office staff will have access to your vaccination appointment schedule to check you are attending all appointments.

 Only with an

 individual's written consent can any personal medical information be made available to the University.

 What happens to this information after I leave?

 Upon graduation, the information collected during the Occupational Health Questionnaire and subsequent screening process will be transferred to Cardiff Met and archived for a period of three years.
 After this time, the record will be disposed of confidentially.

 If you attend all scheduled appointments, there is no fee payable by students.